TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 _Figure 1: Centralized cluster detection.
 Here Alice, tested COVID+, agrees to upload her scanned QR codes to the CLEA backend server, which, after verifying the validity of the upload, identifies if some of the visited locations needs to be qualified as potential cluster._

-In parallel, each Cléa application periodically downloads this list containing the latest clusters that have been identified, in order to check locally whether or not there is a match.
+In parallel, each CL\'EA application periodically downloads this list containing the latest clusters that have been identified, in order to check locally whether or not there is a match.
 In case of a match, the user is informed with a "warning".
 The exact type of warning message could be adjusted to reflect the risk level (e.g., if a very high number of COVID+ users have been identified in a cluster), which is out of scope of the present specification.
 Therefore this solution follows a **_decentralized risk evaluation_**.